 Community is at the core of everything Tribal Textiles do.
 Located in a remote region of Zambia, the cooperative believes in creating a sustainable impact through grassroots development.
 They strive to strengthen their small, rural community by providing artisans with the opportunities, support and resources to thrive, creatively supporting wildlife conservation, and investing in local initiatives.

-To follow the story of Tribal Textiles, please find them on social media here.
+To further follow the story of Tribal Textiles, find them on social media here.